Find a Global Classroom Course

 Ken Salo, Assistant Clinical Professor, Department of Urban and Regional Planning |

-Ricardo Nascimento, UNILAB, Brazil and Greg Ruiters, University of the Western Cape, South Africa |
+Ricardo Nascimento, UNILAB, Brazil and Greg Ruiters, University of the Western Cape, South Africar |

 Study of the history and politics of American cities as sites of everyday struggles against systemic racialized exclusions rooted in patterns of residential segregation.
-Frame everyday racial encounters as surface symptoms of submerged and systematic forms of racism rooted in centuries of genocide, land theft, racial slavery and decades of Jim Crow segregation and neoliberal exclusions.
+Frame everyday racial encounters as surface symptoms of submerged and systematic forms of racism rooted in centuries of genocide, land theft, racial slavery, and decades of Jim Crow segregation and neoliberal exclusions.
 Explore everyday racial conflicts in selected cities as expressions of historical struggles for social and spatial justice, across multiple scales.
 Focus on the governance of routine social practices ranging from policing, to education, to gentrification and memorialization in public places.
-Final student projects will focus on social struggles against systemic and everyday racisms in a self-selected city of their choice. |
+Final student projects will focus on social struggles against systemic and everyday racisms in a self-selected city of their choice.

 UP 260: Social Inequality and Planning |

-Ricardo Nascimento, UNILAB, Brazil and Greg Ruiters, University of the Western Cape, South Africa |
+Ricardo Nascimento, UNILAB, Brazil, and Greg Ruiters, University of the Western Cape, South Africa |

 How are inequalities produced and contested in an urban environment?
 This course examines this question by analyzing how the urban landscape shapes and is shaped by race, class, and gender inequalities.
-Uses comparative cases to explore successful intervention, both from formal and informal, across multiple scales from the local to the global. |
+The course uses comparative cases to explore successful intervention, both formal and informal, across multiple scales from the local to the global.

 How to Register